 Transparency is inviting, whether anyone likes it or not.
 Something that is closed off tells people to stay away from it.
 If you want to make your porch have that warm, welcoming feeling, open the curtains and let the sunshine.
 For people that live under a harsh sun, you can always install unique windows that will block out the harmful UV rays the sun emits while still taking in the light.
 Plus, how are you going to enjoy the view when you don’t have plenty of windows on your porch?

 Have Some Fun

 Get some chalkboard paint and make a part of a wall a chalkboard.
 Or, you can make a tabletop a chalkboard.
-You can challenge them to a game of tic-tac-toe, have them draw something awesome, or even help set the table by drawing place mats and placeholders, so they know where the silverware and dishware go.
+You can challenge the kids to a game of tic-tac-toe, draw something awesome, or even help set the table by drawing placemats and placeholders, so they know where the silverware and dishware go.

-Of course, all kids are different, and age is a factor as well, so if you house some toys and other things, luckily, you can store all those things in a seated bench for easy access.
+Of course, all kids are different, and age is a factor, so if you house some toys and other things, luckily, you can store all those things in a seated bench for easy access.

 Get Work Done

-Another fun and inviting way to turn your porch into somewhere welcoming is to use it as a shop, of sorts.
-It can be a place to create decorations, re-purpose older things, make picture albums, create paintings, knitting and sewing, and all kinds of other fun hobbies and activities.
-Children and adults alike love doing those things, and soon, you’ll have people wanting to come over to work on some cool things with you.
+Another fun and inviting way to turn your porch into somewhere welcoming is to use it as a shop.
+It can be a place to create decorations, re-purpose older things, make picture albums, and create paintings, knitting and sewing, and other fun hobbies and activities.
+Children and adults alike love doing those things, and soon, you’ll have people wanting to come over to work on some cool stuff with you.